Zaranj: Early 21st century

-The province has been one of the 7 (Nimruz, Helmand, Kandahar, Uruzgan, Ghazni, Paktika and Zabul) where the Taliban have been recently regrouping.
+The province has been one of the 7 (Nimruz, Helmand, Kandahar, Uruzgan, Ghazni, Paktika and Zabul) where the Taliban have regrouped.
 On 14 August 2012 dozens of civilians were killed in Zaranj by several suicide-bombers in a major terrorist attack on the city.

-Due to Zaranj's close proximity to Iran, the city relies mostly on Iranian products.
-With the increase of trade the Afghan Border Police is dealing with a rise in smuggling, particularly illegal drugs and weapons.
-The overall economic situation is becoming better for the local population of the city.
+Due to Zaranj's close proximity to Iran, the city has been using mostly on Iranian products.
+With the increase of trade the Afghan Border Police has been dealing with a rise in smuggling, particularly illegal drugs and weapons.
+The overall economic situation became better for the local population of the city.
 Hundreds of trucks containing merchandise from the Middle East enter the city on a daily basis.

-In the last decade, the U.S. Marines and others of the International Security Assistance Force (ISAF) have been visiting Zaranj city.
-The US Marines and other U.S. officials are involved with the Afghan government in major development projects.
-This includes improvement made to the irrigation network of the city, building of Afghan military and Afghan National Police barracks as well as a hospital and a school.

-The city is served by Zaranj Airport, which is also being improved by the United States.
-US Marines assigned to 3rd Marine Aircraft Wing have been visiting Zaranj since US Marine Base Forward Operating Base Delaram was built in Delaram district of Zaranj.
+In the last decade, the U.S. Marines and others of the International Security Assistance Force (ISAF) have been visiting Zaranj.
+The United States was involved in economic development projects.
+This included improvement made to the irrigation network of the city, building of Afghan military and Afghan National Police barracks as well as a hospital and a school.
+The US Marines assigned to 3rd Marine Aircraft Wing have been visiting Zaranj since the Forward Operating Base Delaram was built in Delaram.
 The 3rd Marine Aircraft Wing built two concrete helicopter landing zones on western side of the gravel runway of Zaranj Airport to ease the landing of USMC V-22 Osprey helicopters from 3rd Battalion 4th Marines.
-The helipads now serve all helicopters landing at Zaranj airport.

 Taliban capture

-On 6 August 2021, local sources confirmed that the city had been captured by the Taliban, making it the first provincial capital captured by the Taliban during their advances after the withdrawal of foreign forces from Afghanistan.
-Afghan officials stated the Taliban faced "little resistance" in capturing the city with the 215th Corps of the Afghan National Army focusing instead on the Battle of Lashkargah.
+On 6 August 2021, Zaranj became the first provincial capital to be captured by the Taliban during their offensive.
+Afghan officials said the Taliban faced "little resistance" in capturing the city with the 215th Corps of the Afghan National Army focusing instead on the Battle of Lashkargah.
 Shortly after entering the city, the Taliban broke into the city's prison, releasing a large number of prisoners into Zaranj.

-On March 8, 2022, the New York Times reported a boom in the business of smugglers helping - for payment - the escape of hundreds of thousands of Afghans seeking to cross into Iran, to escape the Taliban rule and/or the harsh economic conditions.
+On March 8, 2022, The New York Times reported a boom in the business of smugglers helping - for payment - the escape of hundreds of thousands of Afghans seeking to cross into Iran, to escape the Taliban rule and/or the harsh economic conditions.
 According to the report, "nearly everyone in Zaranj is involved, in one way or another, in the smuggling business".
-As described in the paper, "Zaranj is lively.
-Newcomers buy kebabs from street vendors, peruse shops and sit around plastic tables, eager to learn more about the grueling journey ahead".
+Millions are now returning to Afghanistan.